NixOS/nix-pills/pills/15-nix-search-paths.md

     replacing old `graphviz'
     installing `graphviz'

 Oh why did it say there's another derivation named graphviz?
-Because both `graphviz` and `graphvizCore` attributes in our repository have the name \"graphviz\" for the derivation:
+Because both `graphviz` and `graphvizCore` attributes in our repository have the name "graphviz" for the derivation:

     $ nix-env -f '<mypkgs>' -qaP
     graphviz      graphviz
     graphvizCore  graphviz
     hello         hello

 By default `nix-env` parses all derivations and uses the derivation names to interpret the command line.
-So in this case \"graphviz\" matched two derivations.
+So in this case "graphviz" matched two derivations.
 Alternatively, like for `nix-build`, one can use -A to specify an attribute name instead of a derivation name:

     $ nix-env -f '<mypkgs>' -i -A graphviz replacing old `graphviz'